 Isaiah, a Prophet for Our Times, commentary by Wayne Clark

-We will begin this Fall with John Eldredge’s book, Moving Mountains which is about praying with Passion, Confidence and Authority.
-We will use this book along with his study guide.
-This will be our focus for September and October and then we’ll begin a study of Isaiah, a Prophet for Our Times, using a commentary by Wayne Clark.
-This study will be in November and start back up in January and go for the Spring session.
+We'll start the new year with a study of Isaiah, a Prophet for Our Times, using a commentary by Wayne Clark.
 Bring your Bible.
 Workbooks will be available on the first day of class for purchase.
 Childcare is available for this class.

 Welcome to Dinner, Church